Recurring kidney stones — Help!

 List adapted from Mayo Clinic.

-Kidney stones may be painful, but remember that relief may be just a stone's throw away.
+Kidney stones may be painful, but with a little more information, relief may be just a stone's throw away.